rubinius/rubinius-rails_logger/README.md

 # Rubinius::RailsLogger

 Logging is essential to monitoring and debugging an application.
 However, logging infrastructure is often limited.
-For example, the libc syslog() facility can only be opened once in a process.
+For example, the libc `syslog()` facility can only be opened once in a process.
 This prevents Rubinius from using syslog independently of the appliation running on Rubinius.
+Additionally, concurrent access to the `syslog()` needs to be synchronized.
-Furthermore, configuring a process for logging is a operations-level concern, not an application concern.
+Finally, configuring a process for logging is a operations-level concern, not an application concern.

 Rubinius includes a logging facility that Rubinius uses internally.
 An API for the facility is exposed to Ruby code.
-The logger can be configured to use syslog(), as well as STDOUT, STDERR or a file.
+The logger can be configured to use `syslog()`, as well as STDOUT, STDERR or a file.
+Support for newer logging facilities like syslog-ng is planned.

 The Rubinius::RailsLogger gem provides an adapter for Rails logging that uses the built-in Rubinius logging facility.
 Some operations are no-ops (eg